h67ma/random/README.md

-A collection of scripts for various tasks that I needed to automate.
+A collection of scripts for various tasks that I needed to automate at some point.